sanjoydesk/docs/Coding Standards.md

         $status_counter        _sortarray()
     ?>
     Constants should be in UPPERCASE.

+    Interface name should have prefix as I. If your interface name is "Auth" then It should be like "IAuth".

     Try to follow all standards in your code to make cygnite better.
 Apart from above coding standards you can follow pear coding structure for your application except changing core code structure.